danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 ```

 Note:
-- React 19
+- As of React 19 we have a new way
-- New hook that can be called conditionally (breaks Hook rules!)
+- New **use** hook and **Suspense** component that handles this for us
-- works with both promises (async data) and context (for shared state)
-- Works with Suspense for data fetching
 - Starts fetching during render phase, not after
-- Only one render needed when data arrives
+- Only one render needed once data arrives
-- Suspense shows fallback while waiting
+- Handles the loading state while waiting
 - Much cleaner than useEffect for data fetching
+- And is als works with both promises and context
+- It can also be called conditionally which you can't usually do with hooks
 - --
+Key point:
 - React will suspend the component until the promise resolves, then render with the resolved value.
 - When you pass context, it’s effectively a more flexible version of useContext that can be called conditionally.